Nathpanth Ka Itihas

 In the hubris of this success, Tipu obtained the kingdom on a platter, unlike his father, who worked up the ranks to achieve glory.
 In a diabolical war thirst, Tipu launched lethal attacks on Malabar, Mangalore, Travancore, Coorg, and left behind a trail of death, destruction and worse, mass-conversions and the desecration of religious places of worship.
 While he was an astute administrator and a brave soldier, the strategic tact with opponents and the diplomatic balance that Haidar had sought to maintain with the Hindu majority were both dangerously upset by Tipu’s foolhardiness on matters of faith.
 The social report card of this eighteenth-century ruler was anything but clean.
 And yet, one simply cannot deny his position as a renowned military warrior and one of the most powerful rulers of Southern India.

 Discover the captivating life of Tipu Sultan in Tipu Sultan: The Saga of Mysore’s Interregnum (1760–1799), set to release in October in India.
-This new book, meticulously researched by historian Vikram Sampath, explores the complex and controversial legacy of one of India’s most powerful rulers.
+New book Tipu Sultan by Vikram Sampath, explores the complex and controversial legacy of one of India’s most powerful rulers.
 From his military conquests during the Anglo-Mysore Wars to his influence on Southern Indian history, this book provides an authoritative account of Tipu Sultan’s reign.
 Perfect for history enthusiasts and scholars alike, this upcoming release promises to be a must-read!

 About Author